Busy and Billable: 6 Visual Strategies to Increase Technician Utilization

 2. Allow Technicians to Work Remotely

 There are a multitude of fixes easy enough for an untrained person to carry out – with the right guidance.
-Using Visual Assistance, a technician working from any location can remotely guide the customer toward a resolution without visiting their home — a model that has proven invaluable during the current pandemic.
+Using Visual Assistance in field services, a technician working from any location can remotely guide the customer toward a resolution without visiting their home — a model that has proven invaluable during the current pandemic.

 3. Collaborate Visually with Customer Care